salali79/Swipe-able-Tabs---Ionic/README.md

-Go (here)[http://www.computools.com/blog/how-to-create-swipe-tabs-in-ionic/] for the tutorial
+Go to http://www.computools.com/blog/how-to-create-swipe-tabs-in-ionic/ for the tutorial